Q, I am new to aged care. Where do I start?

 An Enduring Power of Attorney is a legal document that appoints someone else (the attorney) to act on your behalf regarding financial, medical or lifestyle matters and property if you do not have the capacity to manage or understand these matters.
 You can get advice about preparing a power of attorney from a solicitor, a community legal centre, a state trustee company or your local magistrate’s court.

-Q. Where do I go to get more information on aged care?
+Q. Where do I go to get more information on aged care facilities?

-The My Aged Care website (myagedcare.gov.au), allows consumers to review all homes in detail including the type of rooms available, pricing and care services offered.
-However it is important to note that you should always visit the homes and meet the staff to be able to make a complete assessment of whether the accommodation will suit you.
-At UPA we make a point of inviting you to attend a pre- entry appointment with our care team members to ensure we are able to meet your care and service expectations.
+The My Aged Care website (myagedcare.gov.au), allows you to review all residential aged care facilities in detail including the type of rooms available, pricing and care services offered.
+However you should always visit the facilities and meet the staff to be certain the accommodation will suit you.
+At UPA we make a point of inviting you to attend a pre-entry appointment with our care team members to ensure we are able to meet your care and service expectations

 The cost of residential aged care consists of 3 components, a basic daily fee, means tested fee and an accommodation cost.
 For further information on aged care costs please click here Residential Aged Care Costs.